julot/sphinxcontrib-dd/README.rst

 Complete options is available `here <http://www.graphviz.org/content/attrs>`__.
-But you may find the pdf version is easier to read, though this html version is more comprehensive.
+But you may find the pdf version is easier to read, though the html version is more comprehensive.

 If you prefer the pdf version you can download it `here <http://www.graphviz.org/pdf/dotguide.pdf>`__.